maxanthem/A7-PandaNotebook/README.md

 ## Specifications

-Here is how the notebook looks like
+This is what the notebook looks like compared to a credit card:
 ![Notebook closed compared to the size of a credit card](images/notebook.jpg)

 - The notebook ends up slightly smaller than A7 (due to trimming): roughly 10 cm x 7 cm.